icwells/mutect2Parallel/README.md

 Change the name of example_config.txt (so it won't be replaced if there is another pull).
 Simply add the paths to the required files after the equals sign.
 The GATK and Picard jars can be omitted if you are loading modules on a grid system.
-Be sure to include an template batch file after the variable definitions.
-The appropriate command will be added to the temple and the job name will have the respective sample ID appended to it.
+Be sure to include a template batch file after the variable definitions.
+The appropriate command will be added to the template and the job name will have the respective sample ID appended to it.
 It is recommended that mutect2 has at least 16Gb of RAM available.
 Since each batch script will call two parallel instances, it is best to specify 32Gb of RAM for each script.